Navyasri-0804/MiniProject/README.md

 # Smart Sewage Management System(mini project)
-this is hardware project used with deeplearning algorithm to predict the next overflow of sewage water from manholes
+this is hardware project used with deeplearning algorithm to predict the next overflow of sewage water from manholes while huge rainfalls